Application or Registration with UNL Education Abroad Office

 Disciplinary Violations & Criminal Record

-The student’s application will be assessed based on the date and severity of the disciplinary violation(s) and criminal record.
-Students with minor offenses typically are approved to participate, but UNL will have “zero tolerance” for conduct issues while abroad.
-Any student who is a registered sexual offender, has a felony charge pending against him or her, or is on university disciplinary probation is excluded from participating in education abroad programs.
+Student applications will be assessed based on the date and severity of the disciplinary violation(s) and criminal record.
+Students with minor offenses typically are approved to participate.
+More serious concerns, such as inclusion in a sex offender registry, felon status, or active university disciplinary probation, will result in exclusion from participation in an education abroad program.
 If a student has a disciplinary violation or criminal charge between the date of acceptance and the program start date, the student’s eligibility to participate will be assessed based on the specific circumstances.
-If approved to participate, UNL will have “zero tolerance” for conduct issues while abroad.
 If not approved to participate, the regular withdrawal policy will apply.

 Availability & Travel Dates